kenhkan/morrison/README.md

   consists of packets and brackets of more packets.
 Examples include transmitting hierarchical data structures like JSON and XML.

-Each of the delimiter definitions is a list of bytes in decimal.
+Each of the delimiter definitions is an array of bytes in decimal.
 At compile time, Morrison matches the delimiter specification of the two ports in each connection.
 If they do not match, Morrison would insert an adapter to make sure the delimiters agree.

 Note that there are some delimitering structures that cannot be expressed with this specification.
 For instance, proper CSV cannot be expressed as it allows escaping delimiter characters by quoting a field.
-It is not the job of Morrison to provide a way to automagically convert every format to every other format.
+It is not the job of Morrison to provide a way to automagically convert every format into every other format.
-It provides these delimitering options to adhere to the FBP concept of an IP.
+It provides these delimitering options to implement to the FBP concept of an IP.

 There is a `close-packet` but not a `open-packet`.
 Morrison assumes that all data in a connection to be well-formed.
 And so once a packet has closed, a bracket has closed, or the connection has just been opened, it assumes that the upcoming data is part of a packet.

-Input and output ports have distinct namespaces, and port names may contain alphanumeric characters, underscores, and dashes.
-Morrison compiles ports into integer values (just Unix file descriptors) for execution.
+Input and output ports have distinct namespaces.
+Port names may contain alphanumeric characters, underscores, and dashes.
+Morrison compiles port names into integer values (Unix file descriptors) for execution.

 ### Elementary component specification